srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)

-* Create a custom Azure IoT Hub, using the IoT Hub portal
+    * The script will create an IoT Hub if needed.
-* Create an IoT Hub device ID, using the IoT Hub portal
+    * The script will create a device identity needed for this lab.

-* Create an app to send device telemetry to the custom IoT Hub
+* Create a simulated device app to send device telemetry to the IoT Hub
 * Create a back-end service app to listen for the telemetry
-* Implement a direct method, to communicate settings to the remote device
+* Implement a direct method, to communicate settings to the IoT device
-* Implement device twins, to maintain remote device properties
+* Implement device twins functionality, to manage IoT device properties

 ## Lab Instructions